-This Egyptian cake dates back to the reign of Pepi II (2251-2157 BCE) and is a perfect example of the age-old practice of using vacuum packing to preserve food.
+This Egyptian cake dates from the reign of Pepi II (2251-2157 BCE) and is a perfect example of the age-old practice of preserving food in a vacuum.
 This cake comprises two wheat flatbreads filled with honey and milk cooked in two copper moulds that fit together perfectly.
-As the cake cooled, air bubbles escaped thus creating a vacuum in the mould.
+The moulds were pre-heated in the fire and placed on the damp dough, which led to the formation of air bubbles inside.
+As the cake cooled, these air bubbles escaped thus creating a vacuum in the mould.
 This ensured that the cake stuck to the metal and allowed it to be preserved to this day.